 CASE REPORT FORMAT

-- Define the main problem.
+- Define the main problem and challenge facing the firm.

 - Key issues — List and elaborate in order of importance.